StudioNorth13/jkoportal/README.md

 # jkoportal
-My take on the unmaintained NeoPortal (https://neoportal.neocities.org)
+My personal take on dead, unmaintained directory sites on NeoCities, such as NeoPortal (https://neoportal.neocities.org), OpenWeb (https://openweb.neocities.org), and others.